cjacker/opensource-toolchain-pic/README.md

   - Since gputils and the PIC part of SDCC is un-maintained now, I recommend gcbasic for PIC development.
 * SDK: integrated with Compiler
 * Programming tool: a-p-prog with arduino, pk2cmd with PICKIT2, pymcuprog with nEDBG
-* Debugger: NO opensource solution
+* Debugger: NO opensource ICE solution

 # Compiler